juniorgasparotto/SysCommand/readme.md

 * Create their properties with their types `Nullable` and let them as public.
 They will become `arguments` at the command prompt.
 * Create a method `Main()` without parameters in your class to be able to intercept the inputs of its properties.
 Use `Property != null` to identify the property was inserted.
 * Create public methods, with or without parameters, so they become `actions` .
 If you have optional parameters, let them set to `Nullable` for the same reason above.
-* Type `help` in the command prompt that opens so you can view its properties and methods in `arguments` and converted `actions` .
+* Type `help` in the command prompt that opens so you can view its properties and methods into `arguments` and `actions` .
 * Now just use!

 # Documentation